-The forthcoming Green Infrastructure and Recreational Impact Avoidance Strategy (GIRAMS) proposes a tariff based payment taken from residential, and other relevant accommodation e.g. tourist accommodation, that will be used to fund package of avoidance and mitigation measures to be delivered at Habitat Sites.
+The Green Infrastructure and Recreational Impact Avoidance Strategy (GIRAMS) proposes a tariff based payment taken from residential, and other relevant accommodation e.g. tourist accommodation, that will be used to fund package of avoidance and mitigation measures to be delivered at Habitat Sites.
 This consists of a team of Rangers to influence visitor behaviour, signage, monitoring, a dog project, providing strategic mitigation projects, and various other tasks.
-A tariff payment of £205.02 is proposed.
+A tariff payment of £185.93 is proposed.
 It is considered that these GIRAMS measures described above would be sufficient that the assessment is able to ascertain no adverse effect upon the integrity of any European site from the in-combination effects of residential developments across the plan area and beyond.
+Finalisation of the GIRAMS for adoption by the local planning authorities is likely by the end of September 2021.

-A new Country Park is being created by Broadland District Council between Felthorpe and Horstead, which will be designed and managed to attract a larger number of recreational visitors.
+A new Country Park has been created by Broadland District Council between Felthorpe and Horstead, which is being designed and managed to attract a larger number of recreational visitors.
 It will also act to reduce visitor pressure on European sites by providing an attractive alternative for countryside visits.

 There would be no impact on European sites from water abstraction as there would be no additional abstraction to meet water needs.
-Water for new homes and employment facilities would be made available from reductions in water used by existing homes and businesses.
+Water for new homes and employment facilities would be made available from reductions in water used by existing homes and businesses, mending leaks in pipes, and ensuring new homes and businesses meet high standards of water efficiency.